coostdocs/codoc/content/en/co/flag.md

   - When any error occurs, print the error message and terminate the program immediately.
   - If no error occurs, return the non-flag list.
 For example, when executing `./exe x y`, this function will return `["x", "y"]`.

-- The second init function, parses the config file and updates value of the flag variables.
+- The third init function, parses the config file and updates value of the flag variables.
 The parameter `path` is the path of the config file.
 When any error occurs, print the error message and terminate the program.

 - Example